People's Mojahedin Organization of Iran: Cultural revolution, Iranian protests, and subsequent oppression (1980–1981)

 On June 14, 1980, Ayatollah Khomeini initiated an order aimed to "purify" higher education by removing Western, liberal, and leftist elements, leading to the closure of universities, the banning of student unions, and violent occupations of campuses.
 Following the 1979 revolution, the MEK started to gain popularity among university students.
-During the Cultural Revolution in Iran, clerics imposed policies to Islamize Iranian society, including the expulsion of critical academics, the suppression of secular political groups, and the persecution of intellectuals and artists.
+During the Cultural Revolution in Iran, clerics imposed policies to Islamise Iranian society, including the expulsion of critical academics, the suppression of secular political groups, and the persecution of intellectuals and artists.
 These measures sparked large-scale protests across the country.

 On the final day of the elections, Rajavi met with President Abolhassan Banisadr, complaining that the IRP and its Hezbollah supporters were systematically intimidating voters, disrupting rallies, assaulting campaign workers, and setting ballot boxes on fire.
 The MEK then arrived at two key conclusions: first, that they had enough popular backing to serve as an opposition to the IRP; and second, that the IRP would not allow them to operate as an opposition.
 The group began clashing with the ruling Islamic Republican Party while avoiding direct and open criticism of Khomeini.
-The MEK was in turn suppressed by Khomeini's revolutionary organizations.
+The MEK was in turn suppressed by Khomeini's revolutionary organisations.

-In response to the widely disputed impeachment of President Banisadr, the MEK organized a large-scale protest against Khomeini on June 20, 1981, intending to topple the regime.
+In response to the widely disputed impeachment of President Banisadr, the MEK organised a large-scale protest against Khomeini on June 20, 1981, intending to topple the regime.
 Big crowds gathered in various cities, with the Tehran protest alone attracting up to 500,000 people.
 Leading clerics proclaimed that demonstrators would be considered "enemies of God" and face immediate execution regardless of age.
 This marked the beginning of the 1981–1982 Iran Massacres led by the Islamic government.
 In the area around Tehran University, 50 people were killed, 200 wounded, and 1,000 taken into custody, surpassing the intensity of most street battles during the Islamic Revolution.
 23 demonstrators were also executed by firing squads, with teenage girls among those executed.
 From June 24 to 27, the regime executed an additional 50 people.
 The reported number of executions increased to "600 by September, 1700 by October, and 2500 by December."
 Initially, the regime publicly displayed the bodies and took pride in declaring the execution of entire families, "including teenage daughters and 60-year-old grandmothers."
 The MEK responded by declaring war against the Government of Islamic Republic of Iran, and initiating a series of bombings and assassinations targeting the clerical leadership.

 In September 1980 during Iraq's invasion of Iran, the MEK stepped up to fight for their country despite its strained relationship with Khomeini's government.
 Thousands of MEK members joined the front lines.